tremor-rs/tremor-runtime/docs/overview.md

 Tremor pipeline operators however, often assume *some* structure.
 For heirarchic or nested formats such as JSON and MsgPack, tremor uses the `serde` serialisation and deserialisation capabilities.

-Therefore, the *in-memory* format for *JSON-like* data in tremor is effectively a `serde_json::Value`.
+Therefore, the *in-memory* format for *JSON-like* data in tremor is effectively a `simd_json::Value`.
 This has the advantage of allowing tremor-script to work against YAML, JSON or MsgPack data with no changes or considerations in the tremor-script based on the origin data format.

 For line oriented formats such as the Influx Line Protocol, or GELF these are typically transformed to tremor's in-memory format ( currently based on `serde`).